DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __How?__
 - Any project delivering a technology component or service designed to supersede or replace an existing component or service must remove the existing service as part of that project
-- Project budgets need to include cost of decommissioning existing solutions or include total cost  of both systems in the business case.
+- Project budgets need to include cost of decommissioning existing solutions or include total ongoing cost of both systems in the business case.

 __Relates to__